 If you’re just getting started, the path of least resistance is a simple Boto3 integration for a specific internal use case — a document summariser, a support ticket classifier, a code review assistant.
 From there, you can graduate to Knowledge Bases when you need factual grounding, Agents when you need tool use, Guardrails when you need policy enforcement, and Batch when the volume justifies it.

-Practical guides on AI tools, cloud platforms, and developer workflows — written for people who build things.
+Practical deep dives on AI tools, cloud platforms, and developer workflows — written for people who build things.